 PIA is not one of the biggest VPN services for its security.
 Much like everything else, its security credentials are mediocre.

 The ciphers used by PIA are AES-128 and AES-256 – a great level of encryption.
 The 128-bit version is the default choice: keep that in mind if you’re aiming for maximum security.
 There are many choices here that aren’t commonly available: what level of data encryption, what handshake, and what authentication standard would you like to use?
 To be fair, the choice has less to do with security and more with speed.
 Less encryption means less calculation and more speed.
 Many top VPNs don’t bother with these options but have good performance anyway.

-Whenever we discuss VPN security protocols, our most important question is “does it use OpenVPN?”, and everything else is a sideshow.
-In PIA’s case, the answer is “yes”.
+Whenever we discuss VPN security protocols, our most important question is “does it use OpenVPN?”, and most other things are a sideshow.
+In PIA’s case, the answer is “yes.”
 What about the sideshow?
 There’s no IKEv2, which some other VPNs do offer (particularly on mobile versions).
 This is nothing to scoff at, although not nearly as important as OpenVPN.
 In addition, although we haven’t tested this for our Private Internet Access Review, if you’re a Chinese user you’ll likely be forced to resort to L2TP.

 Private Internet Access has a network kill switch – an important feature for any VPN to have.
 This will protect you from any unexpected connection disruptions.
 They also use their own private DNS to avoid leaking.
-According to reports, Private Internet Access indeed does not have any DNS leaks.
-But it does have issues with WebRTC leaking (as do many other VPNs).
-This means your real IP address may leak through the browser’s WebRTC functionality.
-This is an issue because an IP address can reveal a lot about you, most importantly your location.
+According to reports, Private Internet Access indeed does not have any DNS leaks or IPv6/WebRTC leaks.

 In addition to the VPN, there are also PIA proxy services in the form of the Chrome/Firefox extensions and a separate SOCKS5 proxy.